Best nest boxes for your garden

-Taking the shape of an acorn, this smart bird box makes a charming addition to any outdoor space.
-It’s designed with wrens in mind, and should provide a comfortable home for them when the weather is poor.
+Taking the shape of an acorn, this smart bird box makes a charming addition to any outdoor space. with a diameter of 32mm, it's perfect for nesting nuthatches and house sparrows.

 As a sustainable option, the wooden element of this birdhouse is crafted from FSC-approved timber.